Multnomah Waterfalls Photo: Rich Hoyer

 There aren’t enough superlatives to do justice to the grand state of Oregon.
 The variety of habitats and landscapes is nothing less than astounding, and compared with other parts of North America, they’re in such close proximity.
 We’ll begin west of the Cascades in the lush ancient forests and a picturesque coastline of alternating beaches and rugged cliffs that teem with waterbirds, and move eastward into the rain shadow of the Cascades where one finds dry, open coniferous forests and desert-like shrub-steppe with endless vistas of sagebrush, vast canyons, and immense fault-block mountains.
 This amazing geography combines with a meeting of Pacific, Continental, and Mediterranean climates to give the state of Oregon an avian diversity greater than any other area in the world at a similar latitude - especially in woodpeckers and owls – and we’ll explore it in scenic state parks on the coast, vibrant national wildlife refuges in the Willamette Valley, extensive coniferous forests on both sides of the Cascades, and isolated lakes and marshes in the Great Basin wildlife refuges.

-Day 5: Early this morning we’ll drive to the meadow-capped top of Mary’s Peak, at 4,097 feet the highest point in the Coast Range, where one can often see and sometimes even hear the Pacific Ocean 27 miles away.
+Day 3: Early this morning we’ll drive to the meadow-capped top of Mary’s Peak, at 4,097 feet the highest point in the Coast Range, where one can often see and sometimes even hear the Pacific Ocean 27 miles away.
 Northern Pygmy-Owl, Gray Jay, Red-breasted Sapsucker, and Varied Thrush are some of the forest birds we might see, but our main targets are the elusive Sooty Grouse and Mountain Quail.
 Both are actually common here though hard to see; late summer is the best time to look for them.
-The regenerating clearcuts in the foothills can also be surprisingly productive and offer prime habitat for Wrentit, MacGillivray’s Warbler, Cassin’s Vireo, Yellow-breasted Chat, and Lazuli Bunting.
-An evening outing to a local park should yield Western Screech-Owl and possibly also Barred Owl.
+Later in the day we’ll visit valley refuges and the requisite sewage ponds for migrant water birds.
+An evening outing to a nearby forest should yield Western Screech-Owl and possibly also Barred Owl.
 Night in Corvallis.

-Days 6-7: Shorebird migration will be in full swing, so we’ll head a bit south and west to Florence and spend the next two days on the stunningly beautiful and rightfully famous Oregon Coast.
-From towering headlands and rocky shores we’ll spot Western Gull, Black Oystercatcher, Black Turnstone, Surfbird and Wandering Tattler and scan the ocean for Rhinoceros Auklet, Marbled Murrelet, and oversummering rafts of scoters.
-We’ll check estuaries and mudflats for concentrations of migrant shorebirds which could include Western, Least, Baird’s, and Pectoral Sandpipers, loons, and Heermann’s Gulls.
+Days 4-5: Wader migration will be in full swing, so we’ll head a bit south and west to Florence and spend the next two days on the stunningly beautiful and rightfully famous Oregon Coast.
+From towering headlands and rocky shores we’ll spot Western Gull, Brandt’s and Pelagic Cormorants, and Surf Scoters while keeping an eye out for the scarce Black Oystercatcher, Black Turnstone, Surfbird, and Wandering Tattler.
+Amongst the scoters we may spot Rhinoceros Auklet, Marbled Murrelet, or Red-necked Grebe.
+We’ll check estuaries and mudflats for concentrations of migrant shorebirds which could include Western, Least, Baird’s, and Pectoral Sandpipers, divers, and Heermann’s Gulls.
 Nights in Florence.

-Day 8: Today we head east over the Cascade Mountains.
+Day 6: Today we head east over the Cascade Mountains.
 Following the Willamette River into the western foothills of the Cascade Mountains, we’ll stop to admire the lovely, rushing mountain streams while eyeing the boulders for American Dippers.
-A short stroll through a grove of ancient Pacific Silver Fir, Douglas-fir, and Western Hemlock could reveal mixed flocks including Brown Creeper and Golden-crowned Kinglet, while a higher-elevation lake might host breeding Barrow’s Goldeneye.
+A short stroll through a grove of ancient Pacific Silver Fir, Douglas-fir, and Western Hemlock could reveal mixed flocks including Brown Creeper and Golden-crowned Kinglet.
 As we climb the higher mountains and cross the divide, the habitat changes abruptly and dramatically, from a dripping, dense fir-hemlock rainforest to Lodgepole Pine on lava flows only a few thousand years old, to a dry, open Ponderosa Pine–Western Juniper woodland punctuated by willow- and aspen-lined streams.
 In these drier east-side forests we could see Red-naped Sapsucker, Pygmy Nuthatch, and Green-tailed Towhee.
-Five species of chipmunk are possible (though telling them apart is a challenge), and if it’s warm enough we could see some delightful butterflies, such as Great Arctic and Behr’s Hairstreak, and bright blue-tailed Western Skinks are common here.
-Night in Summer Lake.
+Five species of chipmunk are possible (though telling them apart is a challenge), and if it’s warm enough we could see some delightful butterflies, such as Golden Hairstreak and Lorquin’s Admiral.
+Night in Christmas Valley.

 On the day between trips south to the refuge we’ll venture north into the Silvies River drainage in the superb pine-fir-larch woods of the Ochoco and Blue Mountains.
 Here we have an excellent chance of finding Williamson’s Sapsucker, White-headed Woodpecker, Clark’s Nutcracker, and Red Crossbill, among many other species.
 We’ll also make an evening visit here to look for Flammulated Owl, which though difficult to see well can be surprisingly common.
 Nights in Hines.

-Day 14: The trip concludes this morning in Portland.
+Day 12: The main trip concludes this morning in Portland.